karomancer/portfolio-nextjs/site/src/content/portfolio/openframeworks-experiments.md

 ## Kinect to Unity over OSC

-That project I was working on this weekend took a turn!
+This got me feeling like 2011-era gaming up in my apartment...just with fifteen years of hindsight and much better libraries.

-Using the Kinect to get depth data, detecting blobs with OpenCV, deciphering movements, and then sending data with OSC to the Endless Runner example from the Unity Asset store.
+I used the Kinect to get depth data, detecting blobs with OpenCV, deciphering movements, and then sending data with OSC to the Endless Runner example from the Unity Asset store.

-It's feeling like 2011 up in my apartment

 ![A video of the maker standing in her apartment in front of a Kinect, jumping and stepping side to side to control an endless runner game on the monitor behind her.](/optimized/portfolio/openframeworks-experiments/kinect-unity-osc.mp4)

-This is the one where everything gets stacked!
+This is the one where everything I've done thus far gets stacked!
 The Kinect provides depth. `ofxCv`'s `ContourFinder` pulls blobs out of the depth image.
 An `ofxCv::RectTracker` gives each blob a stable label across frames, so a person stays the same person.
 The screen is split into lanes, and the center of your blob decides which lane you're in.

 Jumping and sliding come from how long your bounding box stays past a threshold.
 There's a debounce interval too, so one jump doesn't fire twenty messages.

 All of it goes out over OSC to `localhost:1337`, where Unity's Endless Runner sample is listening.

+Wait, OSC?
+What's that?

 [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) came out of CNMAT at Berkeley in the late 90s as a successor to MIDI.
 It's quietly become the way creative tools talk to each other.
 A message is just a URL-shaped address plus some typed arguments, fired over UDP.
 It's fast, it doesn't care what language either side is written in, and nobody has to wait for a reply.